yana-qaSwe/testversion/README.md

 **Actual result**: An incorrect message is displayed: “An error occurred while processing the request”

-**Expected result**: The message displayed should be: “Incorrect username or password”
+**Expected result**: The error message should be: “Incorrect username or password”

 **Environment:**